PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 07:10:33
+Last updated: 2024-04-06 07:11:08
-Random Quote: Your story is so sweet.
-You didn't even kiss 'til the third date.
-By our third date, I hit more bases than Bob Hope on a USO tour. - Barney Stinson
+Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister